The Group’s task force

 - discusses and approves measures as the situation unfolds

 - facilitates cross-divisional knowledge and best practice sharing

 Our number one priority is the wellbeing of our employees and customers.
 We follow all official recommendations, and we are committed to respond to the call for cohesion and solidarity to prevent the spread of the disease.

-- We promote a "Safety First" approach with specific recommendations as per below
+- We promote a "Safety First" approach

 - We encourage flexible work arrangements, adapted to different roles

-- We banned global business travel
+- We have limited global business travel to a minimum

 - We postponed all non-business essential events and trainings